open-goal/open-goal.github.io/documentation/developing/texture_packs.md

 Now you can see how the textures are laid out, and you can start setting up your texture pack.
 Let's say you want to change the Precursor Orb texture `egg-ndimadman.png`, which you can find in the `common` folder.

-You can copy/paste the whole `common` folder into the `texture_replacements` folder.
-Then you can modify the PNG files directly in `texture_replacements/common`.
+You can copy/paste the whole `common` folder into the `texture_replacements/jak1` folder.
+Then you can modify the PNG files directly in `texture_replacements/jak1/common`.
 Feel free to delete any textures you're not modifying - the decompiler will just continue using the original textures if it doesn't find a replacement in your pack.

-If you're using the OpenGOAL Launcher and want to replace textures for your active version, you want to use the folder at `<your-install-directory>/active/jak1/data/texture_replacements`.
+If you're using the OpenGOAL Launcher and want to replace textures for your active version, you want to use the folder at `<your-install-directory>/active/jak1/data/texture_replacements/jak1`.

 ### Replacing a repeated texture across multiple folders

 You may notice some texture are repeated in several different folders - for instance, textures for the "Babak" Lurker such as `bab-fur.png` are repeated in each level that needs them (which is not all of them - probably why they don't live under `common`).

-If you'd like to globally replace a texture such as this across the game, you can create a special `_all` folder within your `texture_replacements` folder and put the textures there.
+If you'd like to globally replace a texture such as this across the game, you can create a special `_all` folder within your `texture_replacements/jak1` folder and put the textures there.
 Note that any level-specific texture replacements WILL take precedence over textures in the `_all` folder - you can find more info in [this PR](https://github.com/open-goal/jak-project/pull/3234).

 ## Rebuilding the game with modified textures